 Shop Local: Lou Lou, Sweetest Stitch, Monkee's of Richmond, The Shops at 5807, Mod & Soul, Verdalina, Ashby.

 Photographer: Jeff Saxman

 Art Director: Sarah Lockwood

 Editor: Tharon Giddens

 MODA Physical addresses the metaphysical essence of existence, seeking to unveil the nature of being and the world that encompasses it.
 This existence is abstracted through wisdom, consciousness, and intuition via past, present, and future.
 The juxtaposition of the dynamic against the static of the past induces an unexpected beauty, while mystical romance evokes the lore of nature and fantasy.
 Stimulated by nature and meditation in the present, space and time evoke an effortless consciousness of thought and self.
 The search for truth, belief, and justification counterbalances the fragility of the unknown natural world in the future, evoking supernatural responses in the quest for clarity and distinction.
 It is only through the evolution and acceptance of wisdom, conscious, and intuition that a true state of existence can be achieved.

 wisdom : past : cosmology

 “The only true wisdom is knowing you know nothing.”
 Socrates

 Dark matter and dark energy ignite the sensual mystery of cosmology in wisdom.
-Embodied in dark and opaque tonal color combinations of blues, reds, and browns, unexpected beauty is induced by the juxtaposition of the dynamic and the static of the past.
-Embellishment details, dimensional embroidery, and enchanting shimmer evoke mystical romance.
+Embodied in dark, opaque color combinations of blues, reds, and browns, unexpected beauty is induced by the juxtaposition of the dynamic against the static of the past.
+Embellished details, dimensional embroidery, and enchanting shimmer evoke a mystical romance.
 The lore of nature and fantasy is visible in plush textures and luxurious shines.
-Organic textures create layers of complex dimension of shape and volume, symbolic of the universal origin and evolution.
+Organic textures create layers of complex dimension in shape and volume, symbolic of the universal origin and evolution.

 consciousness : present : ontology